apostrophecms/apostrophe-selective-permissions/README.md

 Then, in the `nuancedPermissions` option of `articles` (which extends `apostrophe-pieces`), we define what the `seo` permission lets us do with articles:

 * We can manage them (open up the "Manage Articles" dialog and see the list).
+If you configure the permission at all for a doc type, then this is implicitly allowed for it.
-* We can edit them, but only the `title` and `seoTitle` fields.
+* `update: { ... }`: we can edit existing articles, but only the `title` and `seoTitle` fields.
-* Other fields can be seen in the editor (`seeOtherFields: true`), but are read-only.
+* `seeOtherFields: true`: other fields can be seen in the editor, but are read-only.
+Otherwise they cannot be seen at all.
 * We can't insert (create) articles. `insert: false` is the default.
-* We can't trash (or rescue) articles.
+* We can't trash (or rescue) articles. `trash: false` is the default.
 * We can `submit` articles.
 This is relevant only if `apostrophe-workflow` is also enabled.
+Recommended when using workflow.

 ## Allowing the SEO team to edit *all* pieces

 This is great if we only want to let our SEO consultants edit articles.
-But what if we want to let them edit all pieces?
+But what if we want to let them edit all existing pieces?
 No problem:

 ```javascript
   `apostrophe-nuanced-permissions`: { ... same as above ... },